PixelRocket-Shop/oldskool-html-bootstrap/README.md

 **npm run build** - this builds your template.
 It uses the files located in the src folder and outputs the compiled files to the dist folder.

 ## Bootstrap Documentation
 Bootstrap already has a comprehensive documentation site that will guide you in setting up and using all default Bootstrap features.
+Bootstrap 5 is fully integrated to our template's source code.
 Please refer to Bootstrap's doc site first for any default Bootstrap features: [Visit Bootstrap's Doc Site](https://getbootstrap.com/docs/5.0/getting-started/introduction/)

 ## File structure